 “Operating Expenses” is defined in Section 8.2.

-“Operating Fee” means, ______________ dollars ($_________) per Month.
+“Operating Fee” means, Two Hundred Thousand dollars ($200,000) per year, prorated for any partial year.

 “Operating Plan” means, for each Contract Year, the operating plan prepared by Operator and submitted to Owner for its approval pursuant to Article 7.